dosaki/webcomicat-engine/README.md

 <img src="https://raw.githubusercontent.com/dosaki/webcomicat-engine/master/grails-app/assets/images/webcomicat.png"/>

-An easy solution to set up, manage and publish your webcomic
+An easy solution to set up, manage and publish your webcomic!

+##Dependencies
+* Java
+* Grails
+* Tomcat

+##How to install

+Assuming you have Grails and Tomcat set up.

+1. Clone this repository
+    1.1 Or [download](https://github.com/dosaki/webcomicat-engine/archive/master.zip) the source and unzip it somewhere.
+2. `cd` into `webcomicat-engine`
+3. Run `grails war`
+4. Copy the war file into your tomcat webapps folder (I think the default is in `/var/lib/tomcat7/webapps`)

 ##How to configure

-1. Replace the [favicon.png](http://github.com/dosaki/webcomicat-engine/master/grails-app/assets/images/favicon.png) and the [profile_pic.png](http://github.com/dosaki/webcomicat-engine/master/grails-app/assets/images/profile_pic.png) with your own.

-2. Start the application..

-3. Go to <your URL>/manageComic/settings and change your configurations there.
+1. Go to <your URL>/manageComic/
+2. Click "Settings" and change your configurations there.

+##How do I customize?

+You can't at the moment.
+Sorry.